 It won’t have escaped your attention if your dog has bad breath.
-However, a dog’s dirty mouth is more than an inconvenience, because it’s also home to lots of bugs — some of which are potentially nasty.
+However, a dog’s dirty mouth is more than an inconvenience, because it’s also home to lots of bacteria — some of which are potentially nasty.

 Take Pasteurella as an example.
 P. multocida can cause some pretty unpleasant human infections, including meningitis.